ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

 x_test = x_test.reshape(10000, 784).astype("float32") / 255
 ```

-The 784 is the size of the images.
+The number 784 denotes the size of the images.
 Each image is a square of 28 pixels
 hence 28x28=784.

-### Train models with Keras
+### Training models with Keras

 Once you have access to the dataset, you are ready to train the model which
 is going to approximate the input data.

-The resulting object `history` contains information about how the training is progressing over
+The resulting object, history, contains information about how the training is progressing over
 incremental epochs (each round of sweeping over training data).
-Training uses the configuration set during the `compile()` phase, and
+Training uses the configuration set during the `compile()` phase and
 is guided by two pieces of information:
 * **loss**: the value that the model seeks to minimize
 * **accuracy (or another metric)**: the ratio of correct predictions